dg-no-9/mopub-unity-cross-platform-plugin/README.md

 Add contents of MoPubSdk of mopub-ios-sdk into Classes folder of xCode project.

+Replace RegisterMonoModules.cpp file of Library/ folder with the file from this repo.
-If you want to test mopub in iPhone Simulator, replace RegisterMonoModules.cpp file of Library/ folder with the file from this repo.
-(Note: for this, select Simulator SDK from Unity->File->Build Settings->Player Settings->Other Settings(in inspector) -> SDK Version.)
+If you want to test mopub in iPhone Simulator,  Select Simulator SDK from Unity->File->Build Settings->Player Settings->Other Settings(in inspector) -> SDK Version.)

 Android Specific: